-- The vast majority (83%) of submitters objected to the proposed disposal, however, the 59 objections represents a small portion of the broader Town of Bassendean community. - A structural assessment conducted in August 2020 found that (i) the Pensioner Guard Cottage is generally in fair condition, with only slight cracking observed and (ii) the Residence has a number of structural issues that require remediation as they pose safety issues to the extent that the building is unfit for occupancy.
+- A structural assessment conducted in August 2020 found that (i) the Pensioner Guard Cottage is generally in fair condition, with only slight cracking observed and (ii) the Residence has a number of structural issues that require remediation as they pose safety issues to the extent that the building is unfit for occupancy.
 This relates specifically to the suspended concrete roof, ceilings and lintels.
 The assessment noted other structural issues that do not pose an immediate safety risk, but will require repair, including timber roof members, masonry wall cracks, mortar fretting (rising damp) and sloping timber floors. - If Council chooses to retain the site, it will need to also determine what, if anything, it does to rectify the above issues, noting that given the heritage nature of the buildings, the costs of rectifying the matters could be significant and potentially increase over time; representing an ongoing cost for rate payers. - Whilst a Town-owned asset, there is no clear purpose for it in terms of community amenity, particularly in its current state. - Typically, local governments will only own land where that land genuinely delivers a benefit to the community.
-Whilst the site does accommodate heritage value, there is limited capability for the site, if retained by the Town, to deliver a benefit to the community beyond its heritage value. - The Museum of Perth has advised that it is able to invest the necessary funds in the required restoration.
+Whilst the site does accommodate heritage value, there is limited capability for the site, if retained by the Town in its current state, to deliver a benefit to the community beyond its heritage value. - The Museum of Perth has advised that it is able to invest the necessary funds in the required restoration.
 It has recently restored the Atlas Building (\$100,000) without any concerns as to funding and has demonstrated that it currently holds \$30,000 in a bank account.
 It is acknowledged however that any future funding could be considered somewhat speculative. - The proposed sale price of \$1 does not reflect the true commercial value of the land, although it does reflect the encumbrances that Council has sought to impose on any transaction, being a requirement for a genuine community benefit including heritage restoration and community access.
-It would be open to Council to seek to maximise the commercial return of any disposal, but that would likely involve reducing or removing any discretionary requirements. - Council is able to impose conditions on any contract of sale so as to restrict future sale and subdivision activity.
-If Council wishes to dispose of the site on the basis of the November 2020 and May 2021 resolutions, it is recommended that such conditions are imposed so as to provide additional security and comfort for the community. - Even with appropriate instruments such as a formal contract of sale (with conditions) and caveat, the disposal of the site does represent a degree of uncertainty and does come with at least some risk.
+It would be open to Council to seek to maximise the commercial return of any disposal, but that would likely involve reducing or removing any discretionary requirements. - The Museum of Perth has suggested that it intends to use the site as a research office and exhibition space.
+No formal application has been lodged for those uses and any such application will be a separate matter for Council's consideration. - Council is able to impose conditions on any contract of sale so as to restrict future sale and subdivision activity.
+If Council wishes to dispose of the site on the basis of the November 2020 and May 2021 resolutions, it is recommended that such conditions are imposed so as to provide additional security and comfort for the community.
+These conditions can be secured by a caveat which will ensure that any future owner of the property is bound by the same requirements. - Even with appropriate instruments such as a formal contract of sale (with conditions) and caveat, the disposal of the site does represent a degree of uncertainty and does come with at least some risk.
 That risk needs to be weighed against the relative risks and issues of other options.